jobendik/rift/memory-bank/progress.md

 6. **Menu System**
    - ✅ `MenuSystem` as centralized manager for menu components
    - ✅ `ScreenManager` to handle screen transitions and modal dialogs
-   - ✅ `WeaponWheel` for weapon selection with radial interface
    - ✅ `WorldMap` for level navigation with pan/zoom functionality
    - ✅ `MissionBriefing` for mission details and objectives
    - ✅ `RoundSummary` for end-of-round statistics and performance metrics